sabotaylord/docsite/blog/2023-02-08-preflight-vs-inflight.md

 ---
 title: "The Great Divide: Preflight vs Inflight Resource Creation ⚔️"
-description: Why does Wing only let you create resources in preflight?
+description: Why should you create resources ONLY in preflight?
 authors:
   - rybickic
 tags: [cloud-oriented programming, winglang, resources, preflight, inflight, iac, security]
 hide_table_of_contents: true
 ---

-Wing is a cloud-oriented programming language we’re building that aims to break down the barriers that get in the way of building applications using cloud services, and bring back the flow for developers.

-One of the main features of Wing is that it distinguishes between "preflight code" (code that defines your cloud infrastructure, and runs as part of compilation) and "inflight code" (code that runs in the cloud, at runtime).
+While we're building Wing {link} we decided to distinguishe between "preflight code" (code that defines your cloud infrastructure, and runs as part of compilation) and "inflight code" (code that runs in the cloud, at runtime).Why??
 We believe this distinction –- and the ability to write code that reaches across the preflight-inflight boundary using safe abstractions –- makes it easier to build scalable cloud applications, both by encouraging best practices, and helping